 - SPT 1113 PUBLIC SPEAKING I Study and practice in making speeches for a variety of public forums.
-Major emphasis is placed on speech preparation and delivery.
-Prerequisite: Completion of ENG 1113 of grade "D", or ACT English Score 17.
+Major emphasis is placed on effective speech preparation and delivery.
+Prerequisite: Completion of ENG 1113 with a grade of "D" or better, or ACT English Score 17.
 Three lecture hours.
 Three hours credit. - SPT 2233 THEATRE APPRECIATION An introduction of the cultural, historical and social aspects of drama.
 Class content provides an appreciation of theatre and performance art to develop audience standards through demonstration of the unique characteristics of theatre (a fine arts elective).
 Three lecture hours.
 Three hours credit.